 Beemer in Blue – RetroMoto BMW R100 Scrambler

-In the world of custom motorcyclebuilding tight deadlines are about as desirable as a swift kick to the bean bag.
-In most cases tight deadlines result in shortcuts being taken or bad design decisions being made.
-However there's always an exception to the rule and it seems Junior Burrell of Retro Moto…
+In the world of custom motorcycle building tight deadlines are about as desirable as a swift kick to the bean bag.
+In most cases, tight deadlines result in shortcuts being taken or bad design decisions being made.
+However, there’s always an exception to the rule and it seems Junior Burrell of Retro Moto has it sussed.
+With only 2 weeks up his sleeve Junior turned a stock BMW into this superb Scrambler for a buddy who in my book, should now owe him free beer for life.

 The bike started out as a fully faired stock ’95 BMW R100 that Junior agreed to customise for his newly wedded friend.
 With only a month till his mate took off for the air force and the added pressure a the dream of getting in 2 weeks of riding prior to leaving, this request would have generated an obscene finger gesture for your average builder, but Junior being the pal that he is, accepted the challenge.